ricastil/Edge-Enterprise/edgeenterprise/edge-ie-mode-policies.md

    - Microsoft Edge version 45 or earlier
 9. Click **OK** or **Apply** to save these settings.

+## How to use IEChooser with IE Mode tab for DocMode testing

+The following can be leveraged to test DocModes in an IE Mode tab without having to configure the site in the Enterprise Site List Manager
+To do this:
+1. Launch the page in IE Mode either by using the Enterprise Site List or the the Open Sites In Internet Explorer option under Settings > More Tools (you will need to enable the allow Internet Explore Mode testing Policy)
+2. Next Launch IEChooser (under %windir%\System32\F12\IEChooser.exe)
+3. In the IEChooser window a list of sites opened will be previewed > Select desired site
+4. Use the Document Mode drop down menu under "Emulation" to change the IE Engine

 ## See also

 - [Microsoft Edge Enterprise landing page](https://aka.ms/EdgeEnterprise)